vijaymohanboddu/forecast-based-anomaly-detection/README.md

 Used to explore the forecasting model and anomaly sensitivity.

-Users can adjust the prediction interval and refresh the anomaly register dynamically.
+Users can adjust the prediction interval and dynamically refresh the anomaly register.

-This allows management users to understand how anomaly detection changes as sensitivity changes.
+This allows users to see how the number and composition of detected anomalies changes as detection sensitivity changes.

 ### 3. Anomaly Intelligence